This documentation page assumes that you already have a SeekTable account. Create your free account by signing up.

 Non-LLM "Ask Data" implementation

-On-prem SeekTable installations without activated "AI Functions" have "Ask Data" capability that fallbacks to built-in non-LLM search query recognizer (which is 100% safe in terms of data privacy).
-This implementation works like a search engine: it tries to find best matches for keywords from the query.
+On-prem SeekTable installations without activated "AI Functions" have limited Ask Data that fallbacks to non-LLM search query recognizer (built-in / doesn't use any external APIs).
+This implementation works like a text search engine: it simply tries to find best matches of dimensions/measures for keywords from the query.

 Keywords recognized in non-LLM search query parser: